james-millner/jamesmillner.dev/content/posts/13-Narrly/index.md

 This all started with a friend mine Ross Martin.
 Ross and I go back to the University of Huddersfield, and he's the same good friend I built
 [DartsNow](/projects/1-dartsnow/) with through the pandemic.
 So we've got form for this sort of thing and work well together.

-Ross is a freelance editor and colourist, with a wide array of experience across TV & Film space.
-A while back he was telling me about a chunk of his week that he described, roughly, as an hour of his life he'd like back.
-Every time.
-On every project.
+Ross is a freelance editor and colourist, with a wide array of experience across the TV & Film space.
+A while back he was telling me about a chunk of his work that he was certain could be automated.
+He repeated this work on every project, every time.

 Ross walked me through it properly, mostly because I was being nosey.
 But I'd also been whittering on to Ross about having a crack at building something new.
 With some of the new AI capabilities I was confident we could give something a punt, and it turns out the problem itself is